salonirk11/blog/_posts/2022-12-27-gujarat-the-unexplored-state.md

 From the looks of it, it looks like I visited a lot of temple cities.
 Its not wrong, Gujarat has a rich history related to Lord Krishna and Lord Shiva.
 But not a lot of people know that Gujarat also has an undisclosed connection with the Harappan Civilisation.
-Apart from this, there is the area of Rann of Katchh that is considered to be among the harshest regions to live in.
+Apart from this, there is the area of Rann of Kutchh that is considered to be among the harshest regions to live in.

 Lets go through the itinerary one by one.